esp-cpp/template/README.md

 GitHub.

 After setting this as the template, make sure to update the following:
 - [This README](./README.md) to contain the relevant description and images of your project
+- Add additional component dependencies you may want, e.g.:

+    ```console
+    idf.py add-dependency "espp/timer^0.21.0"
+    ```

-- The [./CMakeLists.txt](./CMakeLists.txt) file to have the components that you want to use (and any you may have added to the [components folder](./components)) as well as to update the project name
+- The [./CMakeLists.txt](./CMakeLists.txt) file to update the project name.
 - The [./main/main.cpp](./main/main.cpp) To run the main code for your app.
 The [main folder](./main) is also where you can put additional header and source files that you don't think belong in their own components but help keep the